 Would you pay more for a postage stamp if the extra money went to support a cause you consider important?
 Many people would, and do.
 It’s the idea behind semipostal stamps.
 You may be familiar with the Breast Cancer Research semipostal stamp, but might not know about its...Read More

-In April 2009, the U.S. Postal Service Office of Inspector General (OIG) established the Major Fraud Investigations Division (MFID) to promote integrity and accountability related to allegations of major fraud that impact the Postal Service.
-The MFID is responsible for investigating all allegations of fraud within the Postal Service’s programs and operations with a contract award price (individual or aggregate) of $250,000 or more, as well as allegations that become national or multi-jurisdictional in nature.
+In April 2009, the OIG established the Major Fraud Investigations Division (MFID), which is responsible for investigating all allegations of fraud within the Postal Service’s programs and operations with a contract award price (individual or aggregate) of $250,000 or more, as well as allegations that become national or multi-jurisdictional in nature.

-Major contract and health care provider fraud investigations by their nature are time consuming and complex.
+Major fraud investigations are time-consuming and complex.
 Outcomes of any significance can take years before they are realized.
-However, the return on investment for the Postal Service can be even more significant, leading to improved processes, cost avoidances, restitution, recoveries, and the suspension and debarment of companies and individuals.
+However, the return on investment for the Postal Service can be even more significant, leading to cost avoidances, restitution, recoveries, and improved processes as well as the suspension and debarment of companies and individuals.